 It’s possible that your copy-paste problem was caused by a recent system change.
 To see if this is the cause for you, you should do a system restore to undo recent system changes.

-Don’t worry, you won’t lose your photos, music, documents or other personal data.
-The system restore will just return your computer system – its programs and settings – to the state it was in before.
+Don’t worry, you won’t lose your photos, music, documents, or other personal data.
+The system restores will just return your computer system – its programs and settings – to the state it was in before.
 Usually a few days or a week ago.

 To do a system restore:

-- Type recovery in the Windows search box, then press Enter.
+- Type control panel in the Windows search box, then select Control Panel (Desktop app) from the results.

 - At Recovery, click Open System Restore.